couchbaselabs/couchbase-spark-mllib-sample/README.md

 val houses = spark.read.couchbase()
 ```

-As spark use a lazy approach, the data is not loaded until it is really needed.
-Here you can clearly see the beauty of the **Couchbase Connector**
+As Spark use a lazy approach, the data is not loaded until it is really needed.
+You can clearly see the beauty of the **Couchbase Connector** above, we just converted a JSON Document into a Spark Dataframe with zero effort.

-we just converted a JSON Document into a Spark Dataframe with zero effort.
-In other databases for example, you would be required to export the data to a csv file with some
+In other databases for example, you would be required to export the data to a csv file with some specific formats, copy it to your machine,
-specific formats, copy it to your machine, load it and do all the boring procedures to convert it to a dataframe (not to mention the cases where the file generated is too big).
+load it and do all the boring procedures to convert it to a dataframe (not to mention the cases where the file generated is too big).

-In the real world you would need to filter the data instead of just grabbing all data, hopefully our connector is there for you, and you can even
+In the real world you would need to do some filtering instead of just grabbing all data, again our connector is there for you, as you can even
 run some N1QL queries with it:

 ```scala